bagmalamas/JANUS/README.md

-# JANUS is a  practical  system  for  HM-BAC policy enforcement.
-It has an hierarchical architecture with one blockchain (PBC) acting as a proxy and multiple domain blockchains
+JANUS is a  practical  system  for  HM-BAC policy enforcement.
+It has an hierarchical architecture with one blockchain (PBC) acting as a proxy and multiple domain blockchains (DBCs)

+The system implements MA-CP-ABE for fine-grained access control